aryelgois/Databases/doc/address.md

 elements with Countries, States and counties.

+## Medools Models

+It is provided models for this database tables, under the namespace `aryelgois\Databases\Models\Address`.

+So, in your application, load the Medools config file, then create objects from the classes in this namespace to use them.

+They are `READ_ONLY` because this database is populated during build time, thus you will focus in the `dump()` and `load()` methods:

+- `dump()`: return an array of rows in the database (you can filter for example all counties of a specific State)
+- `load()`: access the data in a specific row (foreigns included).
+When creating a new object with an argument, this method is called

+If you wish to insert rows into the database using these models, you will have to extend them to change the `READ_ONLY` configuration to `false`, and also update the `FOREIGN_KEYS`.

 # Structure

 There are three tables, one related to the other, making a chain.